bobor16/Bitcoin-Application/README.md

 * Send bitcoin to the address
 * List unspend transactions

-The apicalls are represented by replacing `/test` by the following:
+The apicalls are represented by replacing `/test` with the following:
 * /getbalance
 * /getnewaddress
 * /sendtoaddress